i0ll0i/how-to-install-minecraft-server-on-ubuntu/README.md

 ```
 cd ~
 ```
 Then create the directory for the future Minecraft server.
-For example, name it minecraft:
+For example, name it `minecraft`:
 ```
 mkdir minecraft
 ```